zibbyv/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 C - Even more pointers arrays and strings
 * 0-memset.c: function that fills memory with a constant byte
 * 1-memcpy: function that copies memory area
+* 2-strchr.c: function that locates a character in a string